ctu-mrs/mrs_uav_gazebo_simulator/README.md

 ### Spawning the UAVs

-The `simulation.launch` will automatically start the `mrs_drone_spawner` as a ROS2 node.
+The `simulation.launch.py` will automatically start the `mrs_drone_spawner` as a ROS2 node.
 If you use a custom launch file to start Gazebo, you can launch the spawner separately:

 ```bash
 ros2 launch mrs_uav_gazebo_simulator mrs_drone_spawner.launch.py